blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

     let winner = ctx.accounts.winner.to_account_info();

     // The winner receives the whole pot using try_borrow_mut_lamports
-    // to borrow and mutate the lamports (the base unit of currency in Solana) **winner.try_borrow_mut_lamports()? += bet_info.to_account_info().lamports();
+    // to borrow and mutate lamports (the base unit of currency in Solana) **winner.try_borrow_mut_lamports()? += bet_info.to_account_info().lamports();
     **bet_info.try_borrow_mut_lamports()? = 0;

     Ok(()) // Execution completed successfully without errors }
 ```

+In the `join` action, we were constrained to invoke the system program to transfer the assets.
+This is because the assets were provided by the participants, whose accounts are [owned](https://solanacookbook.com/core-concepts/accounts.html#account-model) by the system program.
+In the `win` action, the assets are transferred to the winner from a PDA account which is owned by the contract itself.
+This is why we can directly manipulate the assets in the PDA account.

 ## Timeout Context and Logic